jeffroche/lists.md/README.rst

 TODO
 ----

-- more flask tests
+- more flask (web.py) tests
-- incorporate redis/caching
+- add ability to have hidden lists